-Choosing your favourite holiday destination is often a task in itself.
-Never mind when it comes to choosing the top six adventure treks for solo female travellers.
+Choosing your favorite holiday destination is often a task in itself.
+Never mind when it comes to choosing the top six adventure treks for solo female travelers.
 Now, that was a task indeed.

 For those who love the thrill and the travel, at least one of these treks will appeal to your inner wanderer.
 Ranging from the Tongariro Alpine Crossing to Mount Kilimanjaro, there is something for everyone – we’re sure of it.